zsparal/api-documentation/source/reference/v2/refunds-api/list-refunds.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the following query string parameters are also available.
 With the ``profileId`` parameter, you can specify which profile you want to look at when listing refunds.
-If you omit the ``profileId`` query string parameter, you will get all refunds on the organization.
+If you omit the ``profileId`` parameter, you will get all refunds on the organization.

 .. list-table::
    :widths: auto